javalin/website/_posts/tutorials/2022-10-30-javalin-docker-example.md

 ENTRYPOINT ["java", "-jar", "/app.jar"]
 ~~~

-> Replace the port number with the port that your application listens on, this is usually the port that you pass to the `Javalin.create().start()` method.
+<div class="comment"> Replace the port number with the port that your application listens on, this is usually the port that you pass to the `Javalin.create().start()` method. </div>

-Once you have created the Dockerfile in the root of your project, you can build the image by running the following command:
+Once you have created the file named `Dockerfile` in the root of your project, you can build the image by running the following command:

 ~~~bash
 docker build -t javalin-app .
 ~~~

-> The `-t` flag is used to specify the name of the image.
+<div class="comment"> The `-t` flag is used to specify the name of the image.
 In this case, the image will be called `javalin-app`.
-Tagging an image is a good practice, and it will make it easier to reference the image in the future, especially if you are going to push it to a registry.
+Tagging an image is a good practice, and it will make it easier to reference the image in the future, especially if you are going to push it to a registry. </div>

 ### 3. Run the image